Benchmarking Table Extraction from Heterogeneous Scientific PDF Documents: Metrics

 \subsection{Table structure recognition}

-To evaluate TSR result quality, we need to check that the predicted table has the correct table shape (topology, structure), and that cells have the expected content.
+Once a table has been correctly detected (TD yielded a true positive, TP), we want to evaluate TSR result quality, by checking that the predicted table has the correct table shape (topology, structure), and that cells have the expected content.

-A naive approach for TSR evaluation could be to tackle it as an object detection task by comparing predicted bounding box cells with Ground Truth (GT) cells by their absolute positions.
-Such an approach is used to evaluate TATR-structure in~\cite{TATR}.
+A na\"ive approach for TSR evaluation could be to tackle it as an object detection task by comparing predicted bounding box cells with Ground Truth (GT) cells by their absolute positions.
 This approach is vulnerable to \emph{shifts}: a slight shift along one or both coordinates of a predicted bounding box cell would disproportionately penalize the models.
-However, essential information describing the table structure is in the relative structure/position of cells, rather than their absolute coordinates.
 Therefore, we prefer metrics that rely on the structure, not on absolute coordinates.

-The 4-gram BLEU score~\cite{bleu} (BLEU-4) metric can be applied by comparing HTML tables as strings.
-It allows comparing at the same time, markup structure (tags) and content between predictions and GT.
-However, BLEU-4 evaluates exact (not partial) match cell correctness, and does not capture the accuracy of the table's spatial representation (cells under/above one another, etc.) The DAR metric~\cite{DAR} (Directed Adjacency Relation) is based on immediate neighbors: the relative positions of non-empty cells (which cells are adjacent to a given cell).
-However, it does not capture the global 2D structure: a table can be locally consistent but globally wrong, notably regarding the overall placement of cells relative to the whole table and table rotation.
+The 4-gram BLEU score~\cite{bleu} (BLEU-4) metric compares predictions and GT HTML tables as strings with markup structure (tags) and content but lacks spatial structure evaluation, and needs exact matches for cells.
+The DAR metric~\cite{DAR} (Directed Adjacency Relation) is based on immediate neighbors, i.e., the relative positions of non-empty cells.
+As shown in~\cite{zhong2020imagebasedtablerecognitiondata}, DAR cannot detect errors caused by empty cells and misalignment of cells beyond immediate neighbors (it does not capture the global 2D structure) and uses exact match.
 Thus, we chose to use two metrics: GriTS~\cite{grits}, which evaluates tables directly in their matrix form and computes a similarity between these matrices, and TEDS~\cite{zhong2020imagebasedtablerecognitiondata} which compares tables seen as trees of HTML tags.
-We describe these metrics below and show that they satisfy our requirements.
+We describe these metrics below.